-Of course our real hero is Preston Rogers Bassett, Amherst College Class of 1913.
-Here is his story from the Summer 1992 Amherst Magazine:
+Armand Spitz, founder of the Spitz Corporation and the "Henry Ford of Planetariums," made the Bassett Planetarium projector in 1959.
+It was installed in 1960.
+But our real hero is Preston Rogers Bassett, Amherst College Class of 1913.
+Here is his story from the Summer 1992 issue of Amherst Magazine:

-Preston R. Bassett '13, a generous benefactor of the college, inventor, and an alumni trustee from 1954 to 1960, died at his home in Ridgfield, Conn. on April 30, 1992.
+Preston R. Bassett '13, a generous benefactor of the college, inventor, and an alumni trustee from 1954 to 1960, died at his home in Ridgefield, Conn., on April 30, 1992.
 He had celebrated his 100th birthday with family and friends only six weeks earlier.

 Bassett's gifts to Amherst included the Preston R. Bassett Planetarium in Morgan Hall, the Bassett Physics Prize Fund, and the Bassett Room and early American furniture at the Mead Art Gallery.

-His long and active life included numerous accomplishmenst of an extraordinary breadth ranging from helping Albert A. Michelson measure the speed of light to preserving old mills on Long Island to be being the director of Abilities, Inc., a company that employed only the handicapped.
+His long and active life included numerous accomplishments of an extraordinary breadth ranging from helping Albert A. Michelson measure the speed of light to preserving old mills on Long Island to being the director of Abilities, Inc., a company that employed only the handicapped.